• Home /

 16. Don’t Ignore The Rules Of The HOA

-When you’re buying in a homeowners association (HOA), you lose some of your household freedoms.
+When buying in a homeowners association (HOA), you lose some of your household freedoms.

 Homeowners associations are legal entities that govern planned community, condominium, and townhome developments.
 HOAs enforce rules and regulations for properties and common areas.